 This allows Onshape to efficiently handle the design workload of all of our users.
 This also reduces the impact of any failures and contributes to the high level of reliability Onshape users experience.

-Because of this, Onshape is one of the only platforms that can support modularization and scale as business booms.
+Because of this, Onshape is one of the only platforms that can support modularization, take full advantage of modular design and scale as business booms.

 streamline their modular design processes.